Speakers

 Industrial catalysis - a crucial success factor for the chemical industry

-Catalysts play a central role in chemical industry processes.
-Both the raw material and the energy requirements of processes depend crucially on the quality of the catalysts used.
+Catalysts play a central role in the processes of the chemical industry.
+Both the raw materials and the energy requirements of processes depend crucially on the quality of the catalysts used.

-The development of such products is an extraordinarily varied and challenging task.
-Mastering them requires mastering a large number of specialist disciplines.
-A technical catalyst is much more than an "active center" and is often the result of a balanced compromise between several actually contradictory target values.
+The development of such products is an extraordinarily diverse and challenging task.
+To master it, one must master a large number of technical disciplines.
+A technical catalyst is much more than an "active center" and is often the result of a balanced compromise between several actually contradictory target variables.

-The lecture examines these aspects and uses a concrete example to show what unconventional results such a development process can lead to.
+The lecture highlights these aspects and uses a concrete example to show the unconventional results that such a development process can lead to.

 Duration: 45-60 minutes